golemparts/rppal/examples/README.md

 `gpio_blinkled_signals.rs` - Blinks an LED in a loop, while handling any incoming `SIGINT` (<kbd>Ctrl</kbd> + <kbd>C</kbd>) and `SIGTERM` signals so the pin's state can be reset before the application exits.

+`gpio_multithreaded_mpsc.rs` - Blinks an LED on a separate thread using an MPSC channel.

 `gpio_multithreaded_mutex.rs` - Blinks an LED from multiple threads.

 `gpio_servo_softpwm.rs` - Rotates a servo using software-based PWM.